codekeyz/pharaoh/packages/spookie/README.md

 # spookie 🎌

+Easy & composable tests for your API's.
 I wrote this to work just like https://www.npmjs.com/package/supertest

 ## Installing: